Family Engagement Ideas: Do Differently, Not More - ParentPowered®

 Improved family engagement doesn’t require new programs, increased parent volunteer opportunities, or more PTA meetings.
 Instead, school teams can re-examine and re-vitalize their existing family engagement ideas for creative ways to involve parents in their children’s education.
 The goal is to strengthen the connections between the classroom and home, without overstretching resources or overloading staff.

 Refined and co-created family engagement strategies will ultimately create better outcomes for the entire school community’s future success.
 This collaboration positions parents, caregivers, and guardians to feel like they are part of the broader school community.
-It also creates allies for school staff to drive positive learning outcomes.
+It also creates allies for school faculty to drive positive learning outcomes.

-This is a foundation of family engagement — to build trusting partnerships that benefit students most!
+This is a foundation of family engagement: to build trusting partnerships that benefit students most!